Programs : Brochure

 CALS students interested in this program can find additional scholarship information here:

 The extended application deadline for the Summer 2017 program is January 13, 2017.
 Accepted participants will be notified on or before January 18, 2017.
 All students who are accepted to participate must either commit to or decline their offer in the ISUAbroad online application system no later than January 25, 2017.
 Those students who commit to their offers are officially part of the program and will be responsible for all program costs listed on the ISUAbroad budget sheet.
-If a participant withdraws, he or she will be responsible for a $200 withdrawal penalty and all non-recoverable program payments the college is obligated to make on his or her behalf.
+If a participant withdraws, they will be responsible for a $200 withdrawal penalty and all non-recoverable program payments the college is obligated to make on their behalf.
 Charges will be applied to the student’s U-bill.

 Contact and Additional Information